 CARS.COM — Just as your gas mileage will vary depending on where and how you drive, so it goes with the life of brake pads (or brake shoes), the friction material that gets pressed against a metal disc (rotor) or drum to stop your vehicle.
 How long will they last?
 That depends on a lot of factors.

-If you drive only 8,000 miles a year but it's mainly in a crowded urban area such as Chicago, Boston or Washington, D.C., you will need to replace brake pads more often than someone who drives 28,000 miles a year across the flatlands of Nebraska.
+If you drive only 8,000 miles a year but it's mainly in a crowded urban area such as Chicago, Boston or Washington, D.C., you will need to replace brake pads or shoes more often than someone who drives 28,000 miles a year across the flatlands of Nebraska.
 You use your brakes a lot more in urban driving than on a rural highway.

 Unfortunately, there is no clear-cut schedule that tells you when it's time to replace the brakes, so you need to rely on your ears and the advice of an experienced automotive technician.
 Most vehicles should have their tires rotated at least every six months, and that is a good time to have the brakes inspected, as well.
-A mechanic can check the thickness of the pads and the condition of the brake hardware to spot wear.
+A mechanic can check the thickness of the pads and the condition of the calipers or drum hardware to spot wear.

-Other signs when driving are longer stopping distances, or when you apply the brakes your foot goes down further, closer to the floor.
+Other signs when driving are longer stopping distances, or when you apply the brakes your foot goes down farther, closer to the floor.
 Because brake linings wear gradually, you may not notice the demise in performance, so that's where the experienced eye of a mechanic can help.

 Most cars have a brake warning light that comes on for a few seconds every time you start your car.
 If it comes on while driving, that probably means your brake system is low on fluid because of a leak or a problem with the brake master cylinder.
 Note that this may or may not be the same warning light associated with the parking brake, and it's not the same light that comes on if you lose ABS functionality.